JCOCA-Tech/JCOCA-Tech/README.md

 - 🤔 I’m looking for help with my SIXERR Laravel project
 - 💬 Ask me about why I am here
 - 📫 How to reach me: contact me on github
 - ⚡ Fun fact: Blue eyes aren't really blue.
-It's just that the other light doesn't get reflected as much.
+They look that way because light with a wavelenght between 450 nm and 495 nm are reflected more.
   (Also I am not a doctor)

 ### How many people have suffered before? <br>